prashanth1509/ReactNativeFluxExample/README.md

 * Run the project on XCode
 * Incase you get an exception during build saying */bin/sh failed at react-native-xcode.sh*
-  * Select ReactNativeFluxExample on XCode -> Build Phase -> Remove last item (that say, Build bundle and images)
+  * Select ReactNativeFluxExample on XCode -> Build Phase -> Remove last item (that says 'Build bundle and images')
-  * node_modules/react-native/packager/react-native-xcode.sh
 * You can press cmd+cnt+x to enable remote debugging.

 ## About this example